 Be a clinical institution with a multidisciplinary team of health professionals actively involved in diabetes care, prevention and advocacy.

-Have a Board/Governing body and an ethical committee.
+Have a Board/Governing Body and an ethical committee.

 Provide education to multidisciplinary health professionals.

-Contributed to recent research studies.
+Contribute to recent research studies.